imsskiran/imsskiran.github.io/_posts/2021-02-13-railways-speed-increase.md

 ![indian railways](/assets/stock_images/lorgs/nfs_ir/cover.png)
 *Original Photo by [Vienna Reyes](https://unsplash.com/@viennachanges) on [Unsplash](https://unsplash.com/s/photos/solar-system?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText), edited by Kiran Sripada*
 <br>
 Indian Railways operates most trains at a maximum speed of 110 kmph.
 However, a siginificant portion of their rail network can sustain operations at much higher speeds.
 So, why can't they just increase the number from 110?
 Because they did not have the technology to do so, while maintaining safety, until early 2000s.
-The technological and operational challenges limiting the operational speeds of passenger trains are:
+The technological and operational challenges limiting the operational speeds are:
 * Locomotives
 * Rolling Stock
 * Network capacity